PatriceG/vectrexy/README.md

 This project is open source and available on GitHub: https://github.com/amaiorano/vectrexy

+** The build is currently BROKEN ** so this repos is pretty useless.
+My hope was to be able to contribute to it but for now I'm not proficient enough in the details of multi-platorm CMake builds.

 ## Download Latest Build

 ### Build status ![master branch status](https://github.com/amaiorano/vectrexy/actions/workflows/ci.yml/badge.svg?branch=master)